 Plots are one of the funniest capabilities in R. For now, we will only show you how to plot the data that we have been using.
 What is seen here is only the simplest and basic use of plots in R and there is a much more to it than this.
 Below is the code for plotting the number of transmission by type in R.

 If you did this correctly you should see the following.

 All we did was have R create a visual of the number of auto and manual transmissions.Naturally, you can make plots with continuous variables as well.

-This post provide some basic information on various task can be accomplished in R for assessing categorical data.
-These skills will help researcher to take a sea of data and find simple ways to summarize all of the information.
+This post provided some basic information on various task can be accomplished in R for assessing categorical data.
+These skills will help researchers to take a sea of data and find simple ways to summarize all of the information.